High-speed Internet (broadband) access is critical for succeeding in the 21st century.

 Choosing an affordable high-speed Internet provider requires a number of decisions and calculations.
 Not all Internet Service Providers are available in all regions of California.
 In fact, most areas are covered by only a few providers.
 The information below is a step-by-step guide to finding affordable offers.

-- Please note that every household uses the Internet differently.
-If you only send email and do basic research online, you will need a low data usage plan.
+STEP 3: Determine your data usage.
+Every household uses the Internet differently.
+If you only send e-mails and do basic research online, you will need a low data usage plan.
 If you plan to stream movies, play videos games, or having multiple people using multiple devices simultaneously, you will need a higher data usage plan.

 1. What is Frontier’s Affordable Broadband Offer?